typedb/typedb-docs/09-query/02-get-query.md

 ## Summary
 A `get` query is used to extract information out of the knowledge graph by describing the desired result in the preceding `match` clause.
 We use the modifiers `limit`, `order by` and `offset` to retrieve an optionally ordered subset of the matched instances.

-Next, we will learn how to [insert data](/docs/query/insert-query) into a Grakn knowledge graph.
+Next, we learn how to [insert data](/docs/query/insert-query) into a Grakn knowledge graph.